Thailand Digital Nomad Visa Guide (2024)

 Drawback #4: Unpredictable weather (during some periods) and bad air quality

-Weather in Thailand could be perceived as both an advantage and disadvantage, depending on the season.
+Weather in Thailand is both an advantage and disadvantage, depending on the season.

 For most of the year, the weather is amazing and one of the main reasons why many tourists come to Thailand.